AzizjonTuraev/K-means-Clustering-ML/README.md

 # K-means-Clustering-ML (in MS Excel)

-This project uses MS Excel to create K-means Clustering (a method of Machine Learning) on a data of Waste Types in Germany.
+This project uses MS Excel to create K-means Clustering (a method of Machine Learning) on the Waste Management data in Germany.